Hero Image

 On social media

-The activity of employees on social media can be cause for disciplinary action if it is repeated or serious.
+The activity of employees on social media can be cause for disciplinary action if there is a connection between the employee’s post and the employer.
 In this case, to minimise the potential for any issues as a result of social media posting by employees, a social media policy can outline expectations and what type of behaviour is and is not accepted, regardless of whether posting is done during work hours or not.

-A well written and implemented social media policy should cover posts that are critical of the employer, or other colleagues, as well as any instances of bullying.
-Special emphasis should be placed on the need for commercially sensitive information to be kept off social media.
-An added layer should document the process if an employee posts and proves they are not doing what they said they would be doing, for example if an employee is on sick leave and then checks in at a sport venue.
+A well written and implemented social media policy should clearly set out as unacceptable, any posts criticising the employer, colleagues, customers and suppliers as well as any instances of bullying.
+Special emphasis should be placed on the need for commercially sensitive and other confidential information to be kept off social media.
+An added layer should document the process if an employee posts and proves they are not doing what they said they would be doing, for example if an employee is on sick leave and then checks in at a sports venue.

 Have a question?